EJBlog/EJBlog.github.io/_posts/2016-03-21-working-remote.md

 </p>

 <p>
-Being in a place where your personal life collides with your professional life will inevitably create conflicts.
-(Talk about work - life balance) Those that are successful must be persistent, have the ability to prioritize tasks, be self-motivated and self aware.
+We arrived in Phoenix, AZ on March 11th, 2016, which gave us some time to get settled in.
+We set up the wifi, unpacked our bags and before we knew it the work week had begun.
+I quickly learned that Working in a place where your personal life collides with your professional life will inevitably create conflicts.
+I knew that in order to be successful I must must be persistent, have the ability to prioritize tasks, be self-motivated and self aware.
 This relates to personally as well as professionally.
 </p>

 <p>